Maanaesh/EffyAssignment/README.md

 ### Frontend (Phase 2 - UI)
 - **Company Management**:
   - Create, update, and delete companies
-  - View company details and display the company’s location on a map
+  - View company details and display the company’s location on a map with direct google maps navigation link
   - Manage users assigned to a company
 - **User Management**:
   - Create, update, and deactivate users